oresat/low-gain-radio/docs/Parts_Selection.md

 Vendor: Digi-Key
 Vendor Part No.: 1465-1261-1-ND
 [Datasheet](http://cdn.macom.com/datasheets/MAAL-010704.pdf)
 Reasons: Provides >0.7dB Noise level at average space temperatures (~-40C) at 436.5MHz.
+At different temperatures, we see an increase of about .1~.2dBs at the same frequency, so it's not perfect though.
 Rad-Hard Analogue: N/A
 **_Alternative_**
 Part No.: HMC616LP3